Bots in Online Poker Tournaments

 | Withdrawal | Restricted until conditions met | Easier once deposit is made |

-No-deposit bonuses typically range from $5 to $50, while deposit bonuses can reach $1,000 or more.
+No-deposit bonuses typically range from $5 to $50, while deposit bonuses can reach up to $2,000 or more.
 However, the value isn't just about size.
 A $10 no-deposit bonus with reasonable requirements might provide better value than a large deposit bonus with impossible conditions.

-No-deposit bonuses carry zero financial risk since you're not investing your own money.
-Deposit bonuses require upfront investment but often provide better overall value.
+The real draw for No-deposit bonuses is that they carry zero financial risk.
+Deposit bonuses require upfront investment but provide better overall value.
 Consider your bankroll and risk tolerance when choosing between options.

 | Bonus Type | Typical Requirements | Time Frame | Difficulty |